 Real Talk is a dialogue-based series that provides participants an intentional opportunity to learn and engage in a conversation forum around issues of social justice and equity.
 The goal is to create a space to reflect and critically discuss personal and cultural lived experiences locally and globally.
 The series occurs in the fall and spring.

-Six full-time faculty members reside within the residence halls on campus.
-The Faculty in Residence (FIR) professors foster habits of curiosity about and involvement in educational, cultural and service activities beyond the formal confines of the classroom.
+Full-time faculty members reside within the residence halls on campus.
+The Faculty-in-Residence (FIR) professors foster habits of curiosity about and involvement in educational, cultural and service activities beyond the formal confines of the classroom.
 The FIRs help plan and implement social as well as educational programs while serving as a role model, teacher and leader within the residential community in which they reside.

 • Dr. Michael Cross – Office of Undergraduate Research/Honors College resides in Magnolia

 • Dr. Rick Kelso – Department of Marketing resides in Maple Hall

 • Dr. Makut Matawal – College of Public Health resides in Juniper-Poplar Hall

 • Dr. Frank Pyrtle III – Department of Mechanical Engineering resides in Horizon Hall